nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/disseminations/2023-10-CSCS-CEPLAS-StartYourARC/Block03-ARCitect-HandsOn.md

 ---

-# Add a description to your investigation
+# Add a description and title to the investigation

-Click on your ARC's name to add details, such as
+1. Click on the ARC's name

-- a title
+2. Add a title (e.g. "Talinum Photosynsthesis")
-- a description
+3. Add a description
+4. Click "Update" to save your changes

 ![bg right w:700](./../../../img/ARCitect_TalinumPhotosynthesis_InvestigationMetadata.png)